legendreddragon/legendreddragon.github.io/lord/levels/level5.md

 |    30K | / | 30K    |       84 |            93 |
 {: .masterodds }

-## Equipment

-Level 5 is survivable with a Huge Axe and Iron Armour.

 ## Gold Winnings and Costs

 | Event               | $                |